-Guelph is awarded $1 million in Federal and Provincial Recreation Infrastructure funds to build the skating rink and water feature.
+Guelph is awarded $1 million in Federal and Provincial Recreation Infrastructure funds to build the skating rink and wading pool.

 The City plans to complete Market Square over two construction seasons including the complete renewal of watermains, sewers, underground utilities, sidewalks, lighting and landscaping on Carden Street.

 The City plans to begin construction in spring 2010 in order to open the square in September 2011.